vrdel/argo-connectors/doc/egi-connectors.md

 	TopoSelectGroupOfEndpoints = Monitored:Y, Scope:EGI, Production:Y
 	TopoSelectGroupOfGroups = Monitored:Y, Scope:EGI

-This is an example of the job that fetchs topology from GOCDB. `Profiles`, `PoemNamespace`, `PoemServerHost` and `PoemServerVO` are attributes relevant to `poem-connector.py` so for this job `poem-connector.py` will write FEDCLOUD profile in EGI_Fedcloud job folder under /EGI directory. `Topo*` attributes are relevant for `topology-gocdb-connector.py`. `TopoFeed` attribute in the context of the GOCDB topology is optional.
+This is an example of the job that fetches topology from GOCDB. `Profiles`, `PoemNamespace`, `PoemServerHost` and `PoemServerVO` are attributes relevant to `poem-connector.py` so for this job `poem-connector.py` will write FEDCLOUD profile in EGI_Fedcloud job folder under /EGI directory. `Topo*` attributes are relevant for `topology-gocdb-connector.py`. `TopoFeed` attribute in the context of the GOCDB topology is optional.
 If it's specified, it will override default source of topology which is https://goc.egi.eu/gocdbpi/

 Topology is separated in two abstracts: